-- 1. Early in the development of any historical sequence, the actions of the individual elements of that sequence are more ordered and future actions and necessities are more predictable. - 2.
-Later in the development of any historical sequence, the actions of the individual elements of that sequence are more chaotic and future actions and necessities are less predictable. - 3.
-The actions of the individual elements of any historical sequence are generally postdictable but not specifically predictable, as regulated by corollaries 1 and 2. - 4.
-Changes in historical sequences from chaotic to ordered are common, gradual, followed by relative stasis, and tend to occur at points where poorly established necessities give way to dominant ones so that a contingency will have little effect in altering the direction of the sequence. - 5.
-Changes in historical sequences from ordered to chaotic are rare, sudden, followed by relative nonstasis, and tend to occur at points where previously well-established necessities have been challenged by others so that a contingency may push the sequence one direction or the other.
+- The earlier in the development of any historical sequence, the more ordered are the actions of the individual elements of that sequence and the more predictable are future actions and necessities. - The later in the development of any historical sequence, the more chaotic are the actions of the individual elements of that sequence and the less predictable are future actions and necessities.

+- The actions of the individual elements of any historical sequence are generally postdictable but not specifically predictable, as regulated by corollaries 1 and 2. - Changes in historical sequences from chaotic to ordered is common, gradual, followed by relative stasis, and tends to occur at points where poorly established necessities give way to dominant ones so that a contingency will have little effect in altering the direction of the sequence. - Change in historical sequences from ordered to chaotic is rare, sudden, followed by relative nonstasis, and tends to occur at points where previously well-established necessities have been challenged by others so that a contingency may push the sequence one direction or the other. - Between origin and bifurcation, sequences self-organize through the interaction of contingencies and necessities in a feedback loop driven by the rate of information exchange.